blad/mockingjays/README.md

 new Mockingjays().start({
   port: 9000, // Port that the proxy server should bind to.
   cacheDir: '/var/app/fixtures', // Place where cached responses are stored.
-  serverBaseUrl: 'http://swapi.co' // Place where an unseen request can be learned.
+  serverBaseUrl: 'http://swapi.co', // Place where an unseen request can be learned.
+  // Optional Settings
+  ignoreContentType: 'image/*,text/html' // Skip Cache on any Image and HTML document.
 });
 ```